A conversation with Global Environmental Politics’ coeditors, to talk about the origins, evolution, and goals of the journal

 Global Environmental Politics (GEP) is celebrating twenty years of publication in 2020.
 We recently sat down with Matthew Hoffmann and Erika Weinthal, two of the journal’s coeditors, to talk about the origins and goals of GEP, the evolution of the study of the intersection of global political forces and environmental change in the last two decades, and the groundbreaking work collected in the journal’s special anniversary volume.

-A stream and transcript of the podcast can be found below.
+A stream and edited transcript of the podcast can be found below.

 Chris Gondek: Hello and welcome to the MIT Press podcast.
 I’m your host Chris Gondek, and today I’ll be speaking with Matthew Hoffmann and Erika Weinthal, the editors, along with Steven Bernstein, of the journal Global Environmental Politics, which is published by the MIT Press.
 Matthew Hoffmann is a professor of political science at the University of Toronto and co-director of the Environmental Governance Lab.
 Erika Weinthal teaches at Duke University and specializes in global environmental politics and environmental security, with a particular emphasis on water and energy.
 Stay tuned after the interview for more information about the show.
 Erika Weinthal and Matthew Hoffmann, thanks for being on the MIT Press podcast today.